Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/quickstart.md

 Download and install the latest version of the Actyx CLI (`ax`).
 You can find builds for several operating systems at <https://downloads.actyx.com>.
 You can find detailed installation instructions for the Actyx CLI [here](/docs/cli/getting-started).

-Once installed you can check that everything works as follows:
+Once installed you can check that everything works by typing the following into your command line:

 ```text
 ax --version